KristapsRigasts/question-answers/README.md

 ---

-User can start to answer questions only after providing his name and choosing question category.
+User can start to answer questions only after providing his name and choosing question category.<br>
-Progress bar is showing progress, in which question user is at the moment.
+Progress bar is showing progress, in which question user is at the moment.<br>
-Only one question answer is correct.
+Only one question answer is correct.<br>
-After all questions have been answered result will be displayed.
+After all questions have been answered result will be displayed.<br>
 All user question answers are saved in database table.
 Final result with correct answer amount is also saved in database table.

 ---